Income Tax in India : Guide, IT Returns, E-filing Process 2019

 - Income earners of between 5 lakhs and 10 lakhs

-- And those who make more than 10 lakhs per year
+- Those earning more than Rs 10 lakhs

 |Income Range||Tax rate||Tax to be paid|